orsonteodoro/oiledmachine-overlay/README.md

 and analytics keywords.

 Source code scans for unauthorized microphone and webcam use are currently not done but can be added via the bashrc with a grep on found die check.
+Some of these issues can be mitigated by running the app under isolation or in a sandbox.

 Additional packages with binary blobs or prebuilt packages may be modified with these extra scans.